 You're going to Paris!
-In our many years of travel to the City of Light we've heard again and again about the most common mistakes first time traveler make.
+Yippee!
+In our many years of travel to the City of Light we've heard again and again about the most common mistakes first time travelers make.
 We've collected some of them here for you, so you can avoid them.

-There was Jenny who packed her own iron and blowdryer in case she couldn't find one in Paris.
-Or Lynn and Denis who thought they would save Euros by buying food at a grocery store and eating on their hotel bed.
+There was Margaret, who packed her own iron and blowdryer in case she couldn't find one in Paris.
+Or Lynn and Denis, who thought they would save Euros by buying food at a grocery store and eating on their hotel bed.
 Sad, but true.
 Let's not let it happen to you…

 Plan in advance, buy tickets online, join small-group tours, avoid waiting in lineups, get a Paris Pass.